awayawm/blog/README.md

 This application uses a system property called *BLOG_CONFIG* which is an absolute path to the config file on the file system.
 An example of the config can be found in src/main/webapp/blog.config and if one can't be found from the system property then the one from the project will be loaded.

-I recommend deploying this app on elastic beanstalk.  you'll need to set a few environmental properties
+you'll need to set a few environmental properties

 * blog_config - absolute path to config
 * jdbc_connection_string - proper jdbc connection string or location of database